-A business contract is an agreement between two or more parties that is enforceable by law.
-Under operation of law, it can be written or oral, however as a matter of evidence should you be forced to demonstrate the contracts existence, its best for a contract to be written with all its terms and details included with utmost clarity.
+Business contracts are agreements between two or more parties that is enforceable by law.
+Under operation of law, it can be written or oral; however, should you be forced to demonstrate the contract’s existence as a matter of evidence, it’s best for a contract to be written with all its terms and details included with utmost clarity.
 A contract is, essentially, a promise, whereby one party agrees to do something in exchange for a benefit.

 In order for a business contract to be considered valid, there must be:

 - Lawful Purpose